michi1438/michi1438/PERSONAL/songbook.md

 **back on the beach**
-Back on the beach were I swear I never went, laid a girl that I swear I never never met,
+Back on the beach were I swear I never went, laid a girl that I swear I never never met, big Brady eyes I swear we're looking at me, those butterflies I swear were there to see,

 But it was all in a dream, or in my head...